Learning Outcome Statements

 - Active specific risk, also known as asset selection risk, is the contribution to active risk squared resulting from the portfolio's active weights on individual assets as those weights interact with assets' residual risk.
 For example, a portfolio manager may under- or overweight some stocks within a particular industry, and consequently, the portfolio returns may deviate from the benchmark.

-The information ratio (IR) is mean active return divided by active risk.
+Information Ratio The information ratio (IR) is mean active return divided by active risk.
 It measures the increment in mean active return per unit of active risk.

 - Since this ratio considers the annualized standard deviation of both series (as measures of risks inherent in owning either the portfolio or the benchmark), the ratio shows the risk-adjusted excess return of the portfolio over the benchmark.
 The higher the ratio, the higher the excess return of the portfolio, given the amount of risk involved, and the better a portfolio manager.